52inc/Pulley/README.md

 #Pulley (Swift 3 Beta)
 A library to imitate the drawer in Maps for iOS 10.
-This branch compiles and runs in Swift 3 as of Xcode 8 Beta 6.

-A Swift 3 branch is [available here](https://github.com/52inc/Pulley/tree/swift-3).
+The master branch follows the latest currently released version of Swift.
+If you need an older version of Swift, you can specify it's version (e.g. 1.0.x) in your Podfile or use the code on the branch for that version.
+Older branches are unsupported.

 ###Introduction
 Pulley is an easy to use drawer library meant to imitate the drawer in iOS 10's Maps app.
 It exposes a simple API that allows you to use any UIViewController subclass as the drawer content or the primary content.